nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list applicants
+1. User requests to list applicants.
-2. MrTechRecruiter shows a list of applicants
+2. MrTechRecruiter shows a list of applicants.
-3. User requests to delete a specific person in the list using the exact name
+3. User requests to delete a specific person in the list using the exact name.
-4. MrTechRecruiter deletes the person
+4. MrTechRecruiter deletes the person. <br>
     Use case ends.

 **Extensions**